Kixeye/testapp/README.md

 # KIXEYE Test Application

-This application is provided as a dependency for the [DevOps challenge](../../challenges/deployment.md).
+This application is provided as a dependency for a DevOps interview challenge.

 ## Dependencies